fullcalendar/fullcalendar-docs/_docs-v4/now-indicator/now-indicator.md

   - nowIndicator
   - now
 demos:
-  - agenda-nowIndicator-demo
+  - timegrid-nowIndicator-demo
   - timeline-nowIndicator-demo
 ---

-You can display a marker that represents the exact current time in both [Agenda view](agenda-view) and [Timeline view](timeline-view).
+You can display a marker that represents the exact current time in both [TimeGrid view](timegrid-view) and [Timeline view](timeline-view).